Son of ‘Lizard Lick Towing’ star fatally shot in North Carolina - NewsBreak

 Shirley is the son of “Lizard Lick Towing” TV star Ron Shirley, according to a Facebook post by the company.
 The reality TV show ran on truTV for four seasons starting in 2011.
 Ron and Amy Shirley own Lizard Lick Towing.

 “We ask at this time for your prayers and for your respect of the privacy of the family,” the Facebook post said.
 “Ron and Amy will be making a post in a few days with details they wish to share.
-Please know that their faith in God is what is carrying them through this horrible situation.”Woman sentenced 20 years for pushing man off bus
+Please know that their faith in God is what is carrying them through this horrible situation.”Man fatally shot while waiting for table at Columbus restaurant

 The sheriff’s office received a report of a shooting along the 1600 block of Josephine Road around 8 p.m.
 Thursday.
 Soon after, they received a call about gunshot victims in the Sheetz parking lot, which is a little more than three miles away, a news release said.